ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 #### Package custom properties

-To use new Ecore packages for typing you can add the following custom property:
+To use new EMF packages for typing you can add the following custom property:

 * Name: `m:uri:`**EPackage nsURI**
 * Value: